Challenges for stay at home moms in Kenya

 In Kenya, no job is set aside to be done by Stay-at-Home Moms.
-Most of the developed countries have set aside jobs such as survey and mystery shopping to be done by Stay-at- Home Moms.
-Although we can thank technology that they are jobs that Stay-at- Home Mom can do online while looking after the children, those jobs don’t favor rural moms.
-Most Stay-at-Home Moms at the countryside doesn’t have access to internet and others don’t have knowledge that those jobs exist.
+Most of the developed countries have set aside jobs such as survey and mystery shopping to be done by Stay-at-Home Moms.
+Although we can thank technology that they are jobs that Stay-at-Home Mom can do online while looking after the children, those jobs don’t favor rural moms.
+Most Stay-at-Home Moms in the countryside doesn’t have access to the internet and others don’t have knowledge that those jobs exist.

 - Lack of acknowledgment of Stay-at-Home Moms Job title